 Hostas are shade-tolerant perennial plants which die down in the Autumn and come back each year in Spring.
-They are fully hardy, originating in China, Korea, Japan and Eastern Russia where winters can be severe.
+They are fully hardy, originating in China, Korea, and Japan where winters can be severe.

 Hostas are primarily grown as foliage plants, since their leaves come in a spectacular range of colours, variegations, shapes and sizes.
 There are many hostas with blue foliage, the rarest colour in the plant world.
 Hostas come in a huge range of sizes from miniatures only 10cm (4”) high to giants up to 4’ high with leaves over 60cm (24”) long.
 Leaf shapes also vary from thin strap-like leaves to almost circular.

 Although usually grown as foliage plants, hostas flower, colours ranging from purple, through shades of lavender to white.
 Some flowers are fragrant.

 Hostas look good almost anywhere, from beds and borders to gravel gardens and rockeries.
 They also make marvellous container plants.
 Miniature hostas look wonderful in troughs, bowls and raised beds.

 Hostas enjoy a neutral to acid soil, and, like most perennial plants, like it to be rich and well drained.
 To give them the best start, plant in multi-purpose compost or a mixture of compost and good garden soil.
 Some organic composts such as John Innes, tend to be quite fine and can become waterlogged in winter.
 So, we mix our own compost, especially for young hostas.
 In a large (40 litre) trug we mix two-thirds compost with a third other materials to create a rough compost.
 You can use mini bark chippings, composted bark or even pea gravel and pebbles.
 To this mix, add a handful of slow release fertiliser pellets.